jackie-duang/SlideVar/README.md

     -bn  : default 0 , how many species could be divergent in background species (in case of some species are not conserved in background species because of assembly error or other reasons)

     ---
-    species list file format, one species per line and foreground species marked with '*': human
+    species list file format, one species per line and foreground species marked with '*', note that reference species should not be marked as foreground species: human
     mouse
     snake *